 Around too much weight can shift or disrupt your cycles or even stop them.
 Basic Cholesterol compounds in fat cells can change into a type of weak Estrogen called a stroma overweight or obese.
 Women carrying extra cloud cells may have little astir which leaves an Estrogen effect on glands.
 This added Estrogen can cause bleeding or menstrual disorders; a woman may go months without ovulating.
 For example, most women will see a return to normal cycles and fertility with the loss of some weight even if they’re still considered somewhat overweight.

 - Being Underweight

 If you do not have enough body fat, you will not have regular periods.
-Underweight can sometimes even cause your periods to stop altogether.
-This is a Amenorrhea underweight women and women with eating disorders like Anorexia Nervosa that results in extreme weight loss.
+Being underweight can sometimes even cause your periods to stop altogether.
+This is an Amenorrhea underweight women and women with eating disorders like Anorexia Nervosa that results in extreme weight loss.
 It may also unintentionally impact their menstrual cycles.
 Women who do not have enough body fat may face missed periods or go longer without ovulating.
-These women may be so underweight that their body simply skipped making Estrogen.
+These women may be so underweight that their bodies simply skipped making Estrogen.
 Additionally, the lack of fat doesn’t allow cells to convert Cholesterol into extra Estrogen.
 Typically a weight gain will help you have your periods returned.

 - Thyroid Gland (Siress)

 The Thyroid is a gland that sits in our neck that helps regulate our body functions by producing hormones.
 Women who go to their doctor with a complaint of a missed period discovered that their doctor will first and foremost do an examination to see if there are any potential Thyroid problems.
 It is understandable that the Thyroid could have an effect on the menstrual cycle as it is a hormone producer and the problem with missed periods most often is all based around the imbalance of hormones needed for the reproductive system.
 Tuberculosis and diabetes can also cause you to miss or late periods.